-• IRS 501(c)(3) or 501(c)(4) Determination Letter of non-profit organization;
+- IRS 501(c)(3) or 501(c)(4) Determination Letter of non-profit organization; - Articles of Incorporation and Bylaws of non-profit organization; - CHDO approval letter from participation jurisdiction if applying as a CHDO, and evidence that one of more employees of the CHDO has demonstrated development experience; - Non-profit Participation Information as required by the Application; - Development Services Agreement evidencing that Qualified Non-Profit or CHDO will receive at least fifty-one percent (51%) of the Developer Fee; and - A resolution from the Non-Profit or CHDO's Board of Directors that includes language authorizing the application for LIHTC under the 2022 QAP, developing and owning the resulting housing, and the partnership with another entity (if applicable).

-- Articles of Incorporation and Bylaws of non-profit organization; - CHDO approval letter from participation jurisdiction if applying as a CHDO, and evidence that one of more employees of the CHDO has demonstrated development experience; - Non-profit Participation Information as required by the Application; - Development Services Agreement evidencing that Qualified Non-Profit or CHDO will receive at least fifty-one percent (51%) of the Developer Fee; and - A resolution from the Non-Profit or CHDO's Board of Directors that includes language authorizing the application for LIHTC under the 2021 QAP, developing and owning the resulting housing, and the partnership with another entity (if applicable). - 2.
-Rehabilitation Pool: Applications proposing only the acquisition and rehabilitation of existing housing. - 3.
+- 2. Rehabilitation Pool: Applications proposing only the acquisition and rehabilitation of existing housing. - 3.
 New Construction Pool: All other applications, including adaptive reuse. - 4.
-Metropolitan and Rural: LHC will award approximately half of each Pool to the following Parishes and half to the other 56: Caddo; Calcasieu; East Baton Rouge; Jefferson; Lafayette; Orleans; Ouachita; St. Tammany. - 5.
+Metropolitan and Rural: LHC will award approximately half of each Pool to the following Parishes and half to the other 56: Caddo; Calcasieu; East Baton Rouge; Jefferson; Lafayette; Orleans; Ouachita; St. Tammany. - 6.
+Qualified Disaster Area Pool: The Qualified Disaster Area Pool will be used to allocate the Qualified Disaster Amount.
+The Corporation intends to reserve Disaster Zone Credits for developments in proportion to the damage to affordable rental housing units sustained in such parishes from the Hurricanes of 2020.
+For projects in the Qualified Disaster Area, the maximum reservation will be \$750,000 in Disaster Credits. - 5.
 Remainder: LIHTCs not awarded due to inadequate requests among eligible applications will shift to Metropolitan or Rural within their respective Rehab or New Construction Pool.
 All remaining tax credit balance will collapse into a statewide pool or carry forward to the next competitive cycle.
 LHC will reserve the remainder of unallocated LIHTC's to be available to closed projects that experience cost increases due to conditions beyond their control.
 Stated reprocessing guidelines will apply.
 If requested funds are not available, taxpayer may be subject to recapture of existing LIHTC allocation.
-Any remaining unallocated credits will be rolled over into the next year's QAP.